iamjimtaylor/iamjimtaylor/about/index.md

       <div class="col-md-6">
         <h3>Developer at heart</h3>
         <p>I have over 16 years digital experience in producing high quality, engaging websites and marketing campaigns.</p>
         <p>I joined <a href="http://www.ph-creative.com" target="_blank">Ph.Creative</a> in April 2008 as a Front-end Developer.
 I then became Senior Front-end Developer 4 years later.
-In 2014 I down tools and became a manager, responsible for the delivery within the studio and then joined the board of directors in 2017 as Operations Director.
+In 2014 I downed tools and became a manager, responsible for the delivery within the studio and then joined the board of directors in 2017 as Operations Director.
 In 2019 I became Managing Director of Ph.Digital within Ph.Creative, responsible for the Web Development and Digital Marketing Departments.</p>
         <p>My experience spans many disciplines working alongside Developers, Designer, Strategists, Project Managers, Account Managers and more.
 My main passion is in Leadership and my focus is in growing the business.</p>
       </div>
       <div class="col-md-6">